 - You stop keeping a structure to your daily activities

 Relapse Prevention Planning

 The hallmark of our relapse prevention program is the development of the relapse prevention plan.
 This is the detailed discharge document that clients will help develop, in close collaboration with sponsors and therapists.
 This document will provide ongoing strategies and resources for relapse prevention.

 Relapse Prevention Exercises

-For those in recovery from drugs, therapists and counselors can recommend substance-specific strategies and resources for maintaining long-term sobriety.
-Identifying triggers and addressing them constructively—or simply avoiding them—is key.
+For those in recovery from drug-related problems, therapists and counselors can recommend substance-specific strategies and resources for maintaining long-term sobriety.
+Identifying relapse triggers and addressing them constructively—or simply avoiding them—is key.

 For those whose concern is alcohol relapse, our relapse prevention plans will provide some solutions with mitigating daily struggles, stressors and temptations—ensuring a smooth return to everyday life.

 Relapse in Recovery

 Our clients are passionate about avoiding relapse—and we are passionate about helping and supporting them.
 While dealing with daily stressors and struggles, clients can have a hard time making long-term recovery a priority—but Above It All Treatment Center provides the resources, strategies and encouragement necessary to promote long-term sober living.
 We’re here for you.
 Contact us today to learn more about our relapse prevention programming.